 Get back to Firebase Console.
 Open the Firebase project, on the left pane select ‘Notification’ or click here

 Hit ‘SEND YOUR FIRST MESSAGE’

-And you will see ‘Compose Message‘ form, where you can enter the details.
+And you’ll see the ‘Compose Message‘ form, where you can enter the details.

-In ‘Message Text‘ enter the message that you want to be displayed in Notification bar of your Android App
+In ‘Message Text‘ enter the message that you want to be displayed in the Notification Bar of your Android App

-In ‘Delivery Date‘ drop-down, you can select the delivery time, If you select ‘Send Now‘ your message will be sent and displayed instantly.
-If you select ‘Send Later’ then some more option will be displayed asking for when you want to send the notification to your users.
+In the ‘Delivery Date‘ drop-down, you can select the delivery time.
+If you select ‘Send Now‘ your message will be sent and displayed instantly.
+If you select ‘Send Later’ then some more options will be displayed asking for when you want to send the notification to your users.

 You can mark the ‘Recipient Time Zone‘ option and your message will be delivered according to the recipient time zone or you can provide any custom timezone.

-Recipient Time Zone is very useful because sometimes we want to send notification at some custom event like New Year, so due to timezone difference, your message can be shown to users before New Year and making them feel annoying.
-So it’s better to use ‘Recipient Time Zone’ option in that kind of notifications
+Recipient Time Zone is very useful because sometimes we want to send notification on some custom events like New Year.
+Due to timezone differences, your message can be shown to users before New Year and make them feel annoyed.
+So it’s better to use the ‘Recipient Time Zone‘ option with that kind of notification.

 In this tutorial, we will select the ‘Send Now’ option to make the notification sent right now.

 In the target section, we can target a custom range of users depending on their behavior and much more.
 We will be covering that all in a whole new section.